connellmcg/connellmcg.github.io/aboutme.md

 I decided to create this site with some blog posts about my journey through learning Azure & Cyber Security, as well as other stuff.

-In December 2019, I completed Azure Fundamentals (AZ-900).
+In December 2019, I completed Azure Fundamentals (AZ-900) and in January 2020, I completed Azure Security (AZ-500).

-I am currently studying Azure Security (AZ-500) and plan to study Azure Administrator shortly after (AZ-103)
+I am currently studying for Azure Administrator (AZ-104).